Parent Sport I — Ref: LIGER-PS-001

 There were no teams.
 Alliances formed and dissolved in real time.
 The rat, if used, was believed to bring "chaos points" if it reversed direction.
 All implements were improvised.
 Scoring was secondary to spectacle.

-Though historians have dismissed it as pubbound idiocy, BOARS recognizes Tavern Rat-Pushing as an embryonic hockey ritual.
+Though historians have dismissed it as pubbound idiocy, LIGER recognises Tavern Rat-Pushing as an embryonic hockey ritual.
 The push, the slide, the unpredictable trajectory — it was all there.
 Our forefathers just hadn't yet thought to put it on ice.

 Tier 2 Derivatives